curtisgreene/cocktail-cli-app/README.md

 ## Intro
+This application allows uses to discover new cocktails to make and enjoy!
+We utilize an API, the [Absolut Drinks Database](https://addb.absolutdrinks.com/docs/), which is created and maintained by the [Absolut Vodka company](http://www.absolut.com/).

-We have built a CLI app that communicates with an API created by Absolut Vodka.
-With our app, a user can enter the name of a cocktail and receive back a list of ingredients and the instructions to make the cocktail.
+With our application, a user can enter the name of a cocktail and receive back a list of ingredients and the instructions to make the cocktail.

 Also, a user can input an ingredient and see a collection of cocktails that include that ingredient.
-Because there are some ingredients that are in hundreds or even thousands of ingredients, we have throttled these responses to 3 different drinks.
+Because there are some ingredients that are in hundreds or even thousands of recipes, we have throttled these responses to 3 different drinks.
 We also randomize the drinks that are returned to the user.

 Our hope is that we can inspire users to imbibe in responsible and sophisticated ways.
-Artisanal cocktails have never been more popular, so we have empowered users to learn more about those drinks they have heard about but never knew about.
+Artisanal cocktails have never been more popular, so we have empowered users to learn more about those drinks they have heard about but never knew existed.

+## Install Instructions

+To install and use the application, just clone the repo down and run a 'bundle install'.
+Then, you'll want to run ```rake db:migrate```.
+It ships with an empty database, which will be filled as a user submits queries.

+## How to Begin

+To start learning about great new cocktails, simply run the file stored in the bin folder with ```ruby bin/run.rb``` and follow the prompts on the command line.

 ## Database
 Our database has three tables; drinks, ingredients, and the join table drinks_ingredients.
 We are using the powerful ActiveRecord pattern to construct our associations based on the classes we defined.